openvinotoolkit/open_model_zoo/models/intel/text-image-super-resolution-0001/README.md

 ## Use Case and High-Level Description

 A tiny model to upscale scanned images with text.
 The model used the `ConvTranspose2d` layer instead of the `PixelShuffle` layer.
-As a result, the model can be launched on GPU and MYRIAD devices and support the `reshape` function.
+As a result, the model can be launched on GPU device and support the `reshape` function.

 ## Example